-Generally, it is always challenging, since the treatment plan decided by the clinician is planned based on the results that we give, which makes it vital that we give nothing but the most accurate results.
+Generally, it is always challenging, since the treatment plan by the clinician is planned relies on the results that we give, which makes it vital that we give nothing but the most accurate results.
 In the germline part, technically, things have now become very streamlined, it’s an ever-improving technology, with the best equipment and software.
 So the challenges we face is in convincing the patient and explaining to them the implications of tests.
 We have to tell the patients both the phases, not to be disheartened and not to be too happy.
 Tissue accessibility to get the DNA, it’s interpretation, counseling and discussing the test results with patients, is always challenging.

 The role of Pathologist and Radiologist in diagnosing cancer

 The primary role of the Pathologist and Radiologist is to convey the right information to the treating doctor.
 Radiology is basically seeing the images and making the diagnosis.
 It is less invasive.
-In Pathology, we directly test whatever is identified by the radiology report.
+In Pathology, we directly test whatever is in the radiology report.
 As a Pathologist, if I can get some extra information, it will help in the proper diagnosis.
 In some cases, we need to work hand in hand.
 There are certain tissues which are inaccessible, but you need to do the biopsy, so that’s where the radiologist and Pathologist work together in image-guided biopsies.
-In the end, it’s all a collective team effort focused on providing the proper diagnosis of a patient.
+In the end, it’s all a collective team effort on providing the proper diagnosis of a patient.

 The importance of biopsy

-Even if we are sure by radiology or an FNAC, a Biopsy is needed to confirm the diagnosis.
+Even if we are sure by radiology or an FNAC, a Biopsy is necessary to confirm the diagnosis.
 There could be lesions that one can clinically or radiologically confirm to be cancer, but cancer is a life-changing diagnosis.
 The patient and family will have to go through an emotional journey, so we have to be 100% sure.
 Also, a Biopsy will help in subtyping cancer as nowadays the treatment has become so specific that understanding which subtype it belongs to, will make a difference in the treatment plan.

 The information in a Pathology report

-We need to tell the doctor whether the cancer is there is not, where the cancer is arriving from, how much the cancer has spread, whether the amount of tissue removed is enough, or if there is still some cancer left in the body.
+We need to tell the doctor whether the cancer is there is not, where the cancer is arriving from, how much the cancer has spread.
+Also whether the amount of tissue removed is enough, or if there is still some cancer left in the body.
 A basic pathology report should ideally include these details.